 For regional matters Request For Orders First Directions form - Regional

-Save for contribution only claims, proceedings will generally be listed
+Proceedings will generally be listed

 for a pre-trial conference conducted by a deputy prothonotary

-(see information concerning pre-trial conference listings below).
+(excluding contribution only claims.
+See information concerning pre-trial conference listings below).
 All proceedings will be referred to a final directions hearing to confirm the readiness of the matter for trial and to deal with any outstanding interlocutory issues.
 Regional matters may be the subject of a pre-trial conference in Melbourne upon request but are otherwise to be the subject of private mediation

 (as are contribution only proceedings).